-iPhone VPNs aren't just for security, though.
-The best can act as an access-all-areas pass for blocked sites and streaming services, all while keeping you anonymous.
-And, seeing as your iPhone is probably the thing you'll be traveling with the most, a VPN will keep you protected when connected to potentially unsecured public Wi-Fi networks in shops, cafes or public transport.
+An iOS VPN isn't just for privacy, though.
+You'll be able to install it on your iPhone, iPad, even your iPod Touch, and subsequently be able to access streaming content from all over the world.
+Plus, seeing as your iPhone is probably the thing you'll be traveling with the most, an iPhone VPN will keep you protected when connected to potentially unsecured public Wi-Fi networks in shops, cafes, or public transport.

 There are also a number of other features we love to see in iPhone VPNs – all of which Express boasts, too.
-For starters, being able to access a wide range of servers in plenty of countries is great if you want to either sidestep national censorship or stream geo-blocked media from abroad.
+For starters, a wide network of servers in plenty of countries is great if you want to either sidestep national censorship or stream geo-blocked media from abroad.
 That could be regional Netflix libraries, BBC iPlayer from outside the UK, Hulu from outside the US, or your Gmail account from within China.

 Another important factor is app design – while your iPhone's screen is vivid and sharp, the fact of the matter is that it's nowhere near the size of a PC monitor.
 That means whichever iPhone VPN you choose should be optimized for a mobile form-factor.
 It doesn't have to be bare and minimal, but it does have to work intuitively.